 A. Structures for the associated Barcola-Fort Meade 230 kV transmission line shall be designed to withstand hurricane force winds of 120 miles an hour.
 The lines shall be designed to de-energize if they come loose from the structures so that any lines that do fall to the ground will not be "live" and pose a hazard to the public.

-B. The Licensee shall make all practicable efforts to market sulfur and slag by-products of coal gasification.
+B. The Licensee shall make all Practicable efforts to market sulfur and slag by-products of coal gasification.

 C. The office/administration buildings at the Hines Energy Complex shall be included in the Department of Economic Opportunity's Florida Radon Research Program (FRRP) and Construction Standards Development activities, specifically the FRRP Radon Proposed Standards Demonstration Study in Large Buildings.
 Additionally, the Licensee shall conduct a pre-construction, site-specific soil gas radon test in accordance with the FRRP protocol to identify the radon potential of the office/administration building construction site(s).
 If the test results indicate that the office/administration buildings construction site(s) have a high radon potential, the Licensee shall (1) integrate improved slabs and sub-slab depressurization systems construction design criteria developed through the FRRP in the office/administration building; (2) conduct post-construction tests in accordance with the FRRP protocols to evaluate the proposed design criteria, and (3) make test results available to the FRRP program.

-D. To the extent practicable, the Licensee shall locate the proposed linear facilities within existing rights-of-way.
+D. To the extent Practicable, the Licensee shall locate the proposed linear facilities within existing rights-of-way.

 E. The Licensee shall investigate all complaints and provide appropriate mitigation for all impacts to radio and television reception caused by the proposed Barcola-Fort Meade 230 kV transmission line.